We’ve all been there.

 An option contract, by its nature, expires on expiration.
 The time decay to your options will speed us as you get closer to expiration.
 You can watch a gain in a position turn to a loss just due to time decay.
 Limited time gives you less opportunity to make decisions on your positions.
-You cannot simply wait to see if your position comes back, and you cannot hold onto a gain forever.
+You cannot merely wait to see if your position comes back, and you cannot hold onto a gain forever.
 You must decide when to take your winners, cut your losers, and how you plan to adjust your positions, rapidly.

 Not true of options.
-If you position hasn’t worked out by the time you hit expiration you could be faced with a complete loss of capital for that position.
+If you position hasn’t worked out by the time you hit expiration, you could be faced with a complete loss of capital for that position.

 It is unfortunate that brokerages cannot hand out more appropriate pamphlets that describe the real risks of options.
-While it is important to know the Tax Implications, Transaction Costs, and Margin Requirements of your trades it is more important to understand what you are doing with your money.
+While it is essential to know the Tax Implications, Transaction Costs, and Margin Requirements of your trades it is more important to understand what you are doing with your money.